john-cd/rust_howto/src/categories/development-tools_cargo-plugins/writing.md

 [Cargo Generate][c-cargo_generate-crates.io]{{hi:cargo-generate}}⮳ is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.

-## Quickly open the crates.io or docs.rs page for the latest version of a crate
+## Quickly open the crates.io or docs.rs page for the latest version of a crate {#cargo-open}

 [![cargo-crates][c-cargo_crates-badge]][c-cargo_crates]{{hi:cargo-crates}}
 [![cargo-crates-crates.io][c-cargo_crates-crates.io-badge]][c-cargo_crates-crates.io]